glenngijsberts/jackies-frontend/README.md

 ## Future features

-* Fix the ESLint warnings
+* Fix the ESLint warnings & Bugs
 * More visuals for recognition of products
 * ~~Feature to add products with Firebase realtime database..
 Almost done~~
 * Add ingredients by enter instead of space
 * ~~Turn on/off products dynamically~~
 * Authentication with Firebase to control the application
 * Make categories dynamic
+* Feature to delete orders and products
 * Clean up directories
 * More to come..
 Mobile app?
 Who knows..